dinomatic/docs.dinomatic.com/source/docs/kemoku/blocks.md

 # Kemoku Plugin Blocks

 There are multiple blocks and shortcodes available for you to present your website information.
-It is recommended to use native blocks instead of shortcodes, however if for some reason you’re still using a version of WordPress lower than 5.0, you can use shortcodes as well.
+It is recommended to use native blocks instead of shortcodes, however if for some reason you're still using a version of WordPress lower than 5.0, you can use shortcodes as well.

 There are 2 groups of blocks: